 Still, the idea which Philo provided — that of a necessary intermediary between God and humans — became fundamental to the new religion.
-A man who quite likely never heard of Jesus Christ, Philo can nonetheless be seen as the first great theologian of Christianity, as well as one of the greatest of all theologians of Judaism.
-Biblical scholars strongly suspect that the apostle Paul must have read him before writing of Jesus as God’s divine emissary, as did the authors of the four New Testament gospels; the Gospel of John, the last and most theologically refined of the four, particularly seems to echo him.
+A man who quite likely never heard of Jesus Christ, Philo can nonetheless be seen as the first great theologian of Christianity.
+Biblical scholars strongly suspect that the apostle Paul must have read him before writing his epistles, as did the authors of the four New Testament gospels; the Gospel of John, the last and most theologically refined of the four, particularly seems to echo him.

 But, although Philo unknowingly provided Christianity with a framework for understanding its savior, he still left room for plenty of questions about this character that Christians by the time of Paul were already referring to as the “son of God.”
 In what sense was Jesus the son of God?
 What was his exact relationship to the Jewish God, a figure who had never before been described as having progeny?

-This wide spectrum of beliefs was down to the fact that the early Christian tradition was largely an oral one.
+This wide spectrum of beliefs arose not least from the fact that the early Christian tradition was largely an oral one.
 As anyone who has played the old classroom game of Chinese Whispers (also sometimes called Telephone) knows all too well, stories can and do change from telling to telling, even under the most controlled conditions — which these most certainly were not.
-Further, there was no established, authoritative canon of those Christian texts that did exist to sort the divinely inspired from the erroneous or blasphemous.
-Indeed, even the four gospels which would finally make their way into the New Testament contradict one another on point after point, as Bart D. Ehrman has described, using as an example their diverging descriptions of the discovery that Jesus has been raised from the dead.
+There was no established, authoritative canon of Christian texts to sort the divinely inspired from the erroneous or blasphemous.
+Even the four written gospels which would finally make their way into the New Testament reflect their religion’s chaotic oral origins.
+They contradict one another on point after point, as Bart D. Ehrman has illustrated through the lens of their diverging descriptions of the discovery that Jesus has been raised from the dead.